nzbin/InDiv/README.md

     - **In TypeScript these three modes can be used and provide can be `function` or `Class`**
     - **In javascript please use `{ provide: string; useClass: Function; }[]` or `{ provide: string; useValue: any; }[]`**

-  - `template` only accepts `state.XXX` from this.state, and nv-on:event only accepts `@eventHandler` from method which belongs to Class instance
+  - `template` only accepts `$.XXX` from this.state, and nv-on:event only accepts `@eventHandler` from method which belongs to Class instance
   - **Please use `setState` after lifecycle `constructor()` and `nvOnInit`**, and you can change or set value for `this.state` without `setState` in lifecycle `constructor()` and `nvOnInit`
   - After `Class`'s `constructor`, u can use `this.props` in any lifecycle
   - Use `nvOnInit` and `nvReceiveProps(nextProps: any): void;` to receive props and set `props` in `state`